leapcode/pysqlcipher/bonafide/README.rst

 Bonafide is the protocol for secure user registration, authentication, and provider discovery for the LEAP applications.
 See the `Bonafide`_ design docs.

 This is a client implementation, written in python.
+It consists of a python library, a twisted service and a command-line interface to interact locally with it.

 .. _`Bonafide`: https://leap.se/en/docs/design/bonafide